This Other Eden (film)

 This Other Eden is a 1959 Irish comedy drama film directed by Muriel Box and starring Audrey Dalton, Leslie Phillips and Niall MacGinnis.
+It was written by Blanaid Irvine and Patrick Kirwan adapted from the play of the same title by Louis D'Alton, first performed at Dublin's Queen's Theatre in June 1953 by the Abbey players.

 The film's prologue involves the death of an Irish commandant during the Irish War of Independence, who is shot by the Black and Tans.
 The film then skips forward a few decades, to the unveiling of a statue commemorating the war hero.
 When an Englishman arrives to settle in Ireland, the locals distrust him and soon blame him for the statue's destruction.

 Plot

 The film opens with a prologue set during the Irish War of Independence.
 Mick Devereaux and Commandant Jack Carberry of the Irish Republican Army (IRA) are meeting a British officer to negotiate a cease-fire.
 Carberry walks down a deserted road and is suddenly fired upon by hidden Black and Tan soldiers.
 Devereaux kneels beside Carberry as he dies, and Carberry pleads with him to "see to everything".

 Several years later, local Gombeen man McRoarty is attending a meeting of the Carberry Memorial Committee.
 His daughter Maire is returning home from England.
 On the train, Maire meets Englishman Crispin Brown, who wishes to settle in Ballymorgan.
 A large house in Ballymorgan named Kilgarrig is soon to be auctioned.
 Preparations are being made for the erection of a statue commemorating Commandant Carberry.
 Maire meets her friend Conor Heaphy on the train to Ballymorgan.

 At the hotel, Maire introduces Crispin to everyone.
 He faces some hostility from Clannery for being an Englishman.
 Conor also receives an awkward response from the men, which puzzles him.
 McRoarty fears that Conor and Maire will begin a romantic relationship and reveals to her that Conor is the illegitimate son of Jack Carberry.
 Maire is accepting of the news but declares that she never had a romantic interest in Conor.
 Conor tells the Canon that he wishes to become a priest, but the Canon is hesitant.
 Devereaux eventually tells Conor that he is the illegitimate son of Carberry, which angers him.

 The statue to commemorate Carberry is unveiled.
 Its abstract design is met with disgust and disappointment from the crowd.
 Crispin is particularly vocal about his displeasure.
 Crispin proposes to Maire and asks her to live with him in Kilgarrig.
 Maire declines, stating that she could never live in Ballymorgan.
 The statue is blown up, and Crispin is initially blamed.
 Crispin reveals that his father was the English officer Carberry intended to meet on the night of his death.
 He resigned his post in sympathy with the IRA following Carberry's murder.